 Put simply, they are small proteins made up of fewer than 50 amino acids.
 Few amino acids have been more demonised of late than peptides for potentially giving unfair advantage in sports.

-Most peptides are injected into the body but specialists are now developing other methods for introducing peptides into the body.
+How do you take peptides?
+Well most peptides are injected into the body, but specialists are now developing other methods for introducing peptides into the body.

 This includes creams which apply to the skin topically (outside of the skin) or transdermally (similar to patches).
 They can also be applied to the skin inside the mouth or consumed where it is then absorbed into the body.